Mental Health and Addiction

 According to the Maryland Health Department State Health Improvement Process (SHIP) data, Harford County ranks worse than the State average for the following mental health and addiction issues:

 - Suicide rate

 - Emergency department visits for addiction related conditions.

 Healthy Harford and the Local Health Improvement Coalition (LHIC) Behavioral Health Workgroup, representing agencies from all over the county, are working to help reverse these trends.
 Here are some of the local programs and services aimed at making a difference in our community:

-- Office of Drug Control Policy – Located with the department of Community Services in Harford County government, the Office of Drug Control Policy is provides education and awareness in the community regarding addiction and substance misuse.
+- Office of Drug Control Policy – Located within the Harford County Government Department of Community Services, the Office of Drug Control Policy provides community education and awareness regarding addiction and substance misuse.

 - Mental Health First Aid – free classes offered every month to help residents better understand mental health issues.
 8 hour class.
 Attendees earn Mental Health First Aid Certification.
 See our Healthy Harford calendar for dates and locations.